SpaceHexagon/gamma-wave/README.md

 ## Testing
-You can run the full test suite included with MEAN.JS with the test task:
+You can run the full test suite with the test task:

 ```bash
 $ npm test